-- Develop monitoring and analysis capacity for cyanobacteria/cyanotoxins. - Perform surveillance for freshwater HABs while staff are conducting other field sampling, monitoring, and reconnaissance work on lakes, rivers and streams. - Oversee overall HAB information dissemination and outreach including production and maintenance of general HAB information and fact sheets on DWMS homepage and DWMS/BFBM websites. - Develop and maintain HAB reporting form.
+- Develop monitoring and analysis capacity for cyanobacteria/cyanotoxins. - Perform surveillance for freshwater HABs while staff are conducting other field sampling, monitoring, and reconnaissance work on lakes, rivers and streams. - Oversee overall HAB information dissemination and outreach including production and maintenance of general HAB information, outreach materials and fact sheets on DWMS homepage and DWMS/BFBM websites. - Coordinate with NJDEP State Park Service, NJDEP Fish and Wildlife and NJ Department of Health regarding outreach material development and dissemination - Develop and maintain HAB reporting form.
 Collect and review reports following submissions, and determine who should be contacted for follow-up. - Monitor and analyze blooms.
 Depending on waterbody jurisdiction and use, may include direct monitoring and analysis by DWMS/BFBM and/or coordination and guidance for monitoring and analysis of blooms. - Coordinate implementation of HAB Strategy with other NJ State and Federal agencies. - Coordinate investigation and response with appropriate partners.
-Internal partners of NJDEP include the program areas of Fish and Wildlife, Parks and Forestry, Compliance & Enforcement, Water Supply & Geoscience, and external partners such as the county and/or local health departments. - Coordinate with NJ Department of Health information dissemination and outreach to local health departments and the public regarding the effects of HABs. - During Business Hour notifications, the NJDEP's Communication Center documents potential HAB Hotline Notifications as "algal blooms" and forwards the incidents to the BFBM - During Business Hours, upon notification of a potential HAB incident (Algal Bloom), NJDEP's BFBM will serve as the lead to investigate and coordinate responses consistent with Section 4 of this document, as applicable to the incident.
-Primary activities include completing the initial incident report, performing field activities involving visual assessment and field screening (cyanobacteria and toxin presence), conducting laboratory analysis, and coordinating appropriate response activities, such as the issuance of advisories.
+Internal partners of NJDEP include the program areas of Fish and Wildlife, Parks and Forestry, Compliance & Enforcement, Water Supply & Geoscience, and external partners such as the county and/or local health departments. - Coordinate with NJ Department of Health information dissemination and outreach to local health departments and the public regarding the effects of HABs. - NJDEP's Communication Center documents potential HAB Hotline Notifications as "algal blooms" and forwards the incidents to the BFBM - Upon notification of a potential HAB incident (Algal Bloom), NJDEP's BFBM will serve as the lead to investigate and coordinate responses consistent with Section 4 of this document, as applicable to the incident.
+Primary activities include completing the initial incident report, performing field activities involving visual assessment and field screening (cyanobacteria and toxin presence), conducting laboratory analysis, and coordinating appropriate response activities, such as the issuance of advisories. - With NJDEP Division of Science Research and Environmental Health, co-chair HAB Research Committee.
+Report conclusions of Committee and provide guidance.